amritrai2401/VideoStudies/README.md

-A (MERN stack) web app in which tutorial videos are posted by authorized persons(having the username & password of the database), students can clear doubts in doubts section & also like the tutorial.
+A web app(mern stack) in which tutorial videos are posted by authorized persons(having the username & password of the database), students can clear doubts in doubts section & also like the tutorial.

-• Frontend = React app (deployed on Firebase)

-• Backend = Express app(deployed on Heroku)
+• Built a React app as frontend/client(deployed on Firebase), Express app as Server(deployed on Heroku)

-• Database = Mongodb(nosql schemaless).
-Used mongoose schema to set the structure of document.
+• Database-: MongoDB(nosql,schemaless).
+Used mongoose-schema to set the structure of document.

 • Used reqbin for api testing and sending post requests.